ssor/mongo_pool_txn/README.md

-# mongopool
+# mongopool_txn
-library to connect to mongodb
+library for run transactions on mongodb

 # features
 1. support the count of max connections config